G.Skill: History

-Based in Taiwan, G.SKILL corporation was established in 1989 by Great Skill.
+Based in Taiwan, G.SKILL corporation was established in 1989.
 In 2003, the company debuted as a maker of computer memory.
 The company currently operates through several distributors and resellers in North America, Europe, Asia, and the Middle East.

 Products

 Memory

 G.SKILL is known for its range of DDR, DDR2, DDR3, DDR4 and DDR5 computer memory.
-RAM is available in single channel, dual channel, triple channel and quad channel packs for desktops, workstations, HTPC, as well as netbooks and laptops.
+RAM is available in single-channel, dual-channel, triple-channel and quad-channel packs for desktops, workstations, HTPC, as well as netbooks and laptops.

-It was shown to be the only DDR4 manufacturer not vulnerable to Rowhammer.
+It was shown to be the only DDR4 manufacturer not vulnerable to the rowhammer security exploit.

 The company does not manufacture the memory dies, it purchases the memory dies and assembles them into a DIMM memory module ready for sale to customers.

 In February 2020, G.SKILL announced a DDR4 256 GB memory kit that, unusually for kits of that size at the time, operated at above JEDEC specifications.